JamesSLogan/covid19/data-package/README.md

 Utility function is meant to be manually run & checked in after a review of content.

+## Running
+* Add a .env file one folder above the repository & update the path to your location (this helps to prevent checking in the API Key)
+* Get API Key from @chachasikes

+`npm run build:data-package`

 ## Endpoints
 We have two Airtable endpoints currently supported by this import script